llyme-unity-library/unity-xml-serializer/README.md

 # Tips

-You can use Unity's `[SerializeField]` attribute to forcefully serialize non-literal fields.
+You can use Unity's `[SerializeField]` attribute to forcefully serialize fields.

 ```csharp
 public class IWantToBeSerialized